The only way you can create excess inventory is by having excess manpower.

 Estimating Larger Work Items

-At the Portfolio and Value Stream Levels, it is often necessary to estimate larger work items (Epics and Capabilities) to determine the potential economic viability of these initiatives.
+At the Portfolio and Large Solution Levels, it is often necessary to estimate larger work items (Epics and Capabilities) to determine the potential economic viability of these initiatives.
 In addition, development of ARTs and Value Stream Roadmaps requires both a knowledge of estimating (how big is the item) and ART velocity (how much capacity does the ART have to do it).
 In order to do this, Kanban teams break larger initiatives into stories for estimating, just as the Scrum teams do.
 This provides the finer-grained resolution needed to estimate larger items.
 Stories are then estimated in normalized story points.
 This provides the ability for the Enterprise to aggregate estimates from various teams—and types of teams—without excessive debate.

 Learn More Anderson, David.
 Kanban: Successful Evolutionary Change for Your Technology Business.
 Blue Hole Press, 2010.
 Kniberg, Henrik.
 Lean from the Trenches: Managing Large-Scale Projects with Kanban.
 Pragmatic Programmers, 2012.